Ahead of U.S. elections, fears of voter suppression - and efforts to fight back

 Torres and other voters interviewed by Reuters said they were worried voting would be more difficult at the new location.
 Some were skeptical of the official explanation: that construction will hinder access to the usual site.

-The move has sparked an outcry from voting rights groups that say Republicans are trying to limit Hispanic votes.
-The state American Civil Liberties Union has asked the courts to force Dodge City to open another polling site.
+The move sparked an outcry from voting rights groups that say Republicans are trying to limit Hispanic votes.
+The American Civil Liberties Union asked the courts to force Dodge City to open another polling site – a request denied by a judge on Thursday.

 Democrats are mobilizing to rent vans, line up volunteers to drive people to the polls and set up a hotline to ask for rides.

 Kansas is just one front in a broad national struggle over voting restrictions passed by Republicans, who say they are needed to combat voter fraud.